 When institutions, educators, and students work together to implement scales and assessments that help to determine which modalities are the most effective choice for students with test/performance anxiety, success is not just possible – it can be a reality.

-The pandemic revealed that many learners experience test/performance anxiety when having to appear on a webcam.
 Institutions need to provide appropriate accommodation to learners, as well as continue to reinforce the importance of transparency and patience in order to see success in students with test-related stress and anxiety.

 To learn more about preventing panicking, pestering, and provoking during proctoring, click here to learn more about how SmarterProctoring can help.